masteruby/masteruby.github.io/weekly-rails/_posts/2014-06-06-how-to-create-link-aggregation-site-in-rails.md

 rails generate controller links
 {% endhighlight %}

+We need to add links values to database, so we need to generate this model.

 {% highlight sh %}
 rails generate model Link title:string url:string user:references
 rake db:migrate
 {% endhighlight %}

+Previous command will generate

 Here we've created link attributes.
 Every link has title and url, and of course user id related to link url.